MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/luminex-mainframe-file-tape-transfer-content.md

 - You can also use MVT and CGX devices for z/VM and z/VSE mainframes.

-- When you transfer tapes to Azure, you can compress and encrypt them to help provide safe data transmission at all stages.
+- When you transfer tapes to Azure, you can compress and encrypt them to help transmit data safely at all stages.
 You can easily configure this functionality.

 - You can also use this solution for bidirectional data interchange.
 In particular, you can recall the tape data to the mainframe and transform it into its original form.
   - With MDI, the process is similar to the transfer to Azure.
 You submit JCL statements that provide the specifics of the reverse transfer.
 The data can be transferred as tapes or as sequential files.
 The JCL configuration specifies the format.
   - With MVT CloudTAPE, the data is automatically recalled if you request it from the mainframe.

-- Luminex CGX devices also support Enterprise Systems Connection (ESCON) channel connectivity.
+- Luminex CGX devices also support [Enterprise Systems Connection (ESCON)](https://wikipedia.org/wiki/ESCON) channel connectivity.
 The existing mainframe backup software sees the channel gateway as a recognized mainframe tape device.
 As a result, no software change is needed.

 - When you transfer data from the datacenter to Azure, we recommend that you use Azure ExpressRoute, but you can also use the internet.

 ## Scenario details

 Mainframe physical storage can be located on the mainframe processor or external to the mainframe.
 Processor storage, which is like memory for the mainframe, is located on the processor.
 Disk drives and tape drives are examples of external storage.

-Secondary storage devices like DASDs and SASDs store data that's frequently and infrequently accessed.
-On DASDs and SASDs, datasets are organized into various logical record and block structures.
+Datasets in storage are organized into various logical record and block structures.
 These structures are defined by parameters like the dataset organization (DSORG) and record format (RECFM).
 Records in the dataset can be fixed or variable in length and stored in binary or text.

-DASDs and SASDs differ in the way they provide access to data.
-DASDs are used for immediate data location and retrieval.
+Secondary storage devices like [DASDs](https://wikipedia.org/wiki/Direct-access_storage_device) and [SASDs](https://wikipedia.org/wiki/Sequential_access) store data that's frequently and infrequently accessed.
+DASDs and SASDs differ in the way they provide access to data:

+- DASDs are used for immediate data location and retrieval.
 With direct access, you can read or write data by going directly to a specific physical location on the device.
 As a result, DASDs are fast and efficient.
-SASDs, such as tapes, are inherently slower than DASDs.
+- SASDs, such as tapes, are inherently slower than DASDs.
 To access tape data, you start at one location and then go through successive locations until you find the data that you need.
-Mainframes use virtual tapes (VTL) and physical tapes.
+Mainframes use physical tapes and [virtual tape libraries (VTLs)](https://eikipedia.org/wiki/Virtual_tape_library), which are also called virtual tapes.
 Currently, virtual tapes are preferred over physical tapes.

 The type of storage that you use depends on your needs.
 Many organizations need cold storage for compliance, regulatory, reporting, audit, and other purposes.
 Some organizations have data retention policies that require you to store data for nearly 100 years.
 Examples of this type of data include copies of prescriptions, patient records, customer reward history, and other information.
 Data that you store for the long term is mostly high in volume and accessed infrequently.
 Long-term storage generally costs less than active storage, which you typically access multiple times a day and which is frequently updated.
 Security considerations also affect your choice of storage, because cyberthreats are a constant presence.

 Azure offers various storage solutions.
 You can use cold storage for infrequently accessed data and hot storage for frequently accessed data.
 The solution in this article uses the [Luminex](https://luminex.com) products MDI and MVT to transfer mainframe data to and from Azure to meet backup, archival, and other business needs.

 - [MDI](https://luminexmdi.com/) is a data transfer and co-processing platform.
-MDI uses Luminex Channel Gateway X (CGX) devices to process, transfer, and cache mainframe files.
+MDI uses Luminex [Channel Gateway X (CGX)](https://luminex.com/wp-content/uploads/2021/09/Luminex_CGX_Specifications.pdf) devices to process, transfer, and cache mainframe files.
 MDI provides secure and efficient exchange of data and workload sharing between z/OS mainframes and distributed systems.
 By using MDI products like Cloud Data Sharing, Big Data Transfer, and zKonnect, you can move files to Azure for backup, archival, data normalization, merging, and analysis.
 You can configure the transferred data to arrive in ASCII or EBCDIC format in Azure.
 [MDI Cloud Data Sharing](https://luminexmdi.com/solutions/luminex-mdi-cloud-data-sharing/) provides a way to migrate mainframe files like VSAM files, sequential files, and GDGs to Azure.
 MDI also supports integration with Azure messaging services.
 Applications that are hosted on Azure can use the mainframe files that are stored on Azure for modernization, reduced latency, and improved performance.

 - [MVT](https://luminex.com/solutions/virtual-tape/) is a tape archival and backup platform.
 MVT uses Luminex CGX control unit software that emulates mainframe 3490 and 3590 tape drives, so you can use existing tape applications without change.
 The CGX environment provides a suite of products for tape encryption, vaulting, migration, replication, retrieval, disaster recovery, and high availability.
 Specifically, the [CloudTAPE](https://luminex.com/solutions/virtual-tape/cloudtape) product provides a way to migrate tape data to Azure.

 MDI and MVT both use high-speed Channel Gateway X (CGX) controller devices to connect directly to the mainframe.
 These controllers are based on [Fiber Connection (FICON)](https://wikipedia.org/wiki/FICON), a transport protocol that mainframe servers and attached enterprise-class storage controllers support.
 FICON uses Fiber Channel as the underlying transport protocol.
 The CGX controllers also take advantage of network attached storage (NAS) and internal storage systems to supply the high levels of performance, scalability, reliability, security, and availability that enterprises demand.
 With FICON transport, I/O can be shared across multiple systems.
-This approach delivers optimal protocol efficiency.
-It also helps provide data integrity and security even with increased distances between server and storage devices.
+FICON delivers optimal protocol efficiency.
+It also helps provide data integrity and security, even with increased distances between server and storage devices.

 If you have high-data volumes, you can cluster CGX controllers.
 Typically, one CGX device offers a data-transfer speed of up to 800 MB/s.
 CGX controllers are available with up to four fiber channel ports or 1, 10, or 25 GbE.
 These controllers also offer up to four ports for connectivity to attached storage systems.

 With MDI and MVT, no zIIP specialty engines are needed for data transfer, and no TCP/IP ports need to be opened to enable communication between the mainframe and Luminex devices.
 You plug the Luminex CGX devices directly into the mainframe just like any other mainframe storage device.
 If necessary, your existing legacy backup and tape management software can run in parallel.
 For MVT CloudTAPE and MDI Cloud Data Sharing, the millions of instructions per second (MIPS) consumption is minimal, because the transfer uses light-weight processes.

 Azure is a proven landing place for your storage, backup, and long-term archival needs.
 File structures, such as VSAM datasets, flat files, and tape data, map to Azure data constructs within databases, structured files, and blob storage.
 Using Azure and Luminex for backup and recovery helps eliminate the cost associated with physical tape infrastructure, media, shipping, and off-site storage for vaulting.
 Features like redundant geographic replication and Azure auto-failover groups help provide data protection.
 Azure storage can store volume-intense data with cost efficiency, scalability, replication, and self-sustainability.
-Other functionality is also available for retrieving data, gaining insights from data, and visualizing data.
+Functionality is also available in Azure for retrieving data, gaining insights from data, and visualizing data.

 ### Potential use cases